lawrencesim/templatize-python/more/sections/README.md

 ### The `_display` parameter

-Section data may still be filled out but removed/hidden if a `_display` variable exists and evaluates to  false (this behavior evaluates truthiness by standard javascript conventions).
+Section data may still be filled out but removed/hidden if a `_display` variable exists and evaluates to False (this behavior evaluates truthiness by standard python conventions).

 &nbsp; *Template:*